marcosmoraisjr/marcosmoraisjr/README.md

 ![HelloWord](https://github.com/marcosmoraisjr/marcosmoraisjr/assets/26969915/f11bb052-6a55-43cf-9455-41d4dfd36b76)

-👋 Bem-vindo ao meu perfil do GitHub!
+👋 Welcome to my GitHub profile!
 <a href="https://www.linkedin.com/in/marcosmoraisjr/"><img src="https://readme-typing-svg.demolab.com?font=Segoe+UI&pause=1000&random=false&width=435&lines=I%C2%B4m+Marcos+Morais.;I%C2%B4m+Software+Developer!" alt="Typing SVG" /></a>

-# Sobre mim:
+# About me:

-### 🔬 Desenvolvedor Full Stack | Especialista em Tecnologia e Inovação 🚀
+### 🔬 Full Stack Developer | Technology and Innovation Specialist 🚀

-Com anos de experiência no setor de tecnologia, iniciei minha carreira como desenvolvedor autodidata.
-Desde então, atuei em diversos segmentos, como saúde, educação, varejo e indústria.
-Além disso, fui professor em uma universidade por quase 10 anos.
-Atualmente lidero a Trilha 7 - Desenvolvimento BackEnd no projeto Residência em Software 36 - Bahia (Restic36), onde ajudo a gerenciar equipes e conduzir iniciativas de alto impacto.
-Meu compromisso é alcançar com minhas equipes resultados excepcionais, seja na linha de código ou na sala de reuniões. 😊🚀
+With years of experience in the technology sector, I began my career as a self-taught developer.
+Since then, I've worked in various segments, such as healthcare, education, retail, and industry.
+I also taught at a university for nearly 10 years.
+Currently, I lead Track 7 - Backend Development in the Software Residency 36 - Bahia (Restic36) project, where I help manage teams and drive high-impact initiatives.
+My commitment is to achieve exceptional results with my teams, whether in code or in the meeting room. 😊🚀

-#### 🎓 Formação Acadêmica:
+#### 🎓 Academic Background:

 - Master of Science in Computer Science (UEFS), 2022.
 - Postgraduate Diploma in IT Management (UNEX), 2012.
 - Bachelor of Information Systems (UNEX), 2010.

-#### 💼 Experiência Profissional:
+#### 💼 Professional Experience:

-1. Experiência sólida em desenvolvimento com C# e .NET Core
+1. Solid experience in development with C# and .NET Core
-2. Conhecimento avançado em PL/SQL, criação e manutenção de bancos de dados.
+2. Advanced knowledge in PL/SQL, database creation, and maintenance.
-3. Habilidade para trabalhar em equipe, boa comunicação com experiência comprovada em docência e projetos de melhoramento de processos e automação.
+3. Teamwork skills, good communication with proven experience in teaching and process improvement and automation projects.
-5. Proficiente em metodologias ágeis como Scrum, promovendo eficiência e entrega contínua.
+5. Proficient in agile methodologies like Scrum, promoting efficiency and continuous delivery.

-#### 💡 Projetos Destacados:
+#### 💡 Featured Projects:

-1. Implementação de uma solução de sistema para anotação médica que automatiza o trabalho de patologistas.
+1. Implementation of a medical annotation system solution that automates pathologists' work.
-2. Desenvolvimento de um gerador de aplicativos em camadas para C# + SQL SERVER, acelerando o desenvolvimento.
+2. Development of a layered application generator for C# + SQL SERVER, accelerating development.
-3. Implantação bem-sucedida do sistema de gestão WinThor da TOTVS.
+3. Successful implementation of the WinThor management system from TOTVS.
-4. Criação de um Portal Corporativo que aumentou a conversão em 30%.
+4. Creation of a Corporate Portal that increased conversion by 30%.
-5. Colaboração no desenvolvimento do sistema gerencial para laboratórios de análises clínicas (GÊNESIS) e Projeto e implementação de um Sistema de Gestão Comercial (FUSION WEB).
+5. Collaboration in the development of the management system for clinical analysis laboratories (GENESIS) and project and implementation of a Commercial Management System (FUSION WEB).

-#### 🔧 Habilidades Técnicas:
+#### 🔧 Technical Skills:

-1. Experiência sólida em desenvolvimento com C# e .NET Core, Python, PHP, HTML, CSS, JavaScript.
+1. Solid experience in development with C# and .NET Core, Python, PHP, HTML, CSS, JavaScript.
-2. Experiência em bancos de dados: Oracle PL/SQL, SQL Server, MySQL, MongoDB.
+2. Experience in databases: Oracle PL/SQL, SQL Server, MySQL, MongoDB.
-3. Práticas avançadas de versionamento de código usando Git e familiaridade com práticas de Azure DevOps.
+3. Advanced code versioning practices using Git and familiarity with Azure DevOps practices.
-4. Conhecimento e práticas em testes de software e desenvolvimento ágil.
+4. Knowledge and practices in software testing and agile development.
 <P align="left">
     &nbsp;&nbsp;&nbsp;
     <img height="32" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg"  alt="c logo"  />